Qwesh157/conv_op_optimization/README.md

 # Convolution Operator Optimization
 ## Introduction

-This project is about convolution operator optimization on GPU/DCU
+This project is about convolution operator optimization on GPU

 ## Content